C9198-Mete/MY-AWS-09-21/aws/hands-on/11_13_2021_VPC_01/README vpc-1.md

 - learn how to create subnet,

-- learn how to set route tables as public and private,
+- learn how to set route tables as public and private

 ## Outline